November 15, 2011 12:50am

-Navy stopped, and the Hacker took off his amulet.
+Navy stopped, and the Hacker took off his bronze amulet.
 “Wear this.
 I’m an idiot for not remembering it right away.
 It’s a device I cooked up for jobs like this.
 I used a fancier model during my broadcast.
 This one’ll just scramble your image on electronic surveillance, cause you to appear as a blur on cameras, mask your phone’s GPS, that kind of thing.
-People can still see you of course, but on tech you’ll just be a glitch in the matrix.
+People can still see you of course, but on tech you’ll just be a glitch in the matrix –a literal ghost in the machine.
 Try and bring it back in one piece.”

 Navy thanked him, donned the amulet, and ascended the stairs.
 Within seconds, the only trace of him was the light of his phone fading into the darkness.
 The Hacker went back to looking at his phone.
 Lady Fawkes leaned against a wall next to a tag for a gang called the Phreakers.
 Brooklyn meanwhile, stood in the light of the Hackers phone.

 After a minute, Lady Fawkes spoke up.
-“Who’s that woman on your phone?”
+“Who’s that woman you were talking to?”
 She paused.
 “How can she reach you if you don’t have a signal?”

 “Because she’s on the phone.”
 He said as if it made perfect sense to him.

 “That’s my point.
 She can’t be without a signal.”

 “Correct, but she’s on the phone.
 As in she’s part of it.”